ramtamilan/ramtamilan/README.md

 </a>

 ### Glad to see you here!
-I am a Solution Architect and has experience in designing environments hosted in Data Center and Cloud environment.
+I am a Solution Architect and has experience in designing environments hosted in Data Center and Cloud environment.Passion & Love for computers has inspired my journey for 16 + years.I started my career in computer assembling & technical support.
+I have been part of journey where the IT has transformed from physical hardware to Cloud.

+ I strongly believe and practice the proverb -  **If you want to go fast, go alone.
+If you want to go far, go together**.
+Throughout my learning journey, I have learnt from my peers, team mates and community.
+I love sharing  what I learn and do in my day-day,knowing it can help others in their journey.

 - 🔭My Current focus
      * Cloud Solution Architecture, Security Architecture, Governance and Enterprise tools